Nathan Peterman: Oakland / Las Vegas Raiders (first stint)

-2019

-Peterman had a strong preseason, but was placed on injured reserve with an elbow injury on September 2, 2019.
+Peterman had a strong preseason in 2019 but was placed on injured reserve with an elbow injury on September 2, 2019.

-2020

 On April 16, 2020, the Raiders re-signed Peterman, a restricted free agent, to an original-round tender.
 He was fined US$15,000 by the NFL on October 5, 2020, for attending a maskless charity event hosted by teammate Darren Waller during the COVID-19 pandemic in violation of the NFL's COVID-19 protocols for the 2020 season.
 Peterman made his first appearance for the Raiders in Week 12 against the Atlanta Falcons in relief of starter Derek Carr.
 Peterman completed 3 of 5 passes for 25 yards and rushed once for nine yards in the 43–6 blowout road loss.

-2021

 On February 4, 2021, Peterman signed a one-year contract extension with the Raiders.
-During a Week 5 20–9 loss to the Chicago Bears, he briefly relieved Derek Carr in the fourth quarter after Carr suffered an injury.
+During a Week 5 20–9 loss to the Bears, he briefly relieved Derek Carr in the fourth quarter after Carr suffered an injury.
 On November 2, 2021, Peterman was released and was re-signed to the practice squad.
 His contract expired when the team's season ended on January 15, 2022.

 Chicago Bears

+2022 season

-On May 11, 2022, Peterman signed with the Chicago Bears.
+On May 11, 2022, Peterman signed with the Bears.
 He was released on August 30, 2022, and signed to the practice squad the next day.
 The Bears flexed Peterman to the active roster on November 26, after an injury to starter Justin Fields.

 During pregame warmups in week 12, primary backup Trevor Siemian, who was slated to start that week, suffered an oblique injury which led many people to believe that the Bears were going to start Peterman against the New York Jets, but Siemian ultimately ended up starting the game.

 On December 3, 2022, Peterman was signed to the active roster after Siemian was placed on injured reserve, becoming Fields' primary backup.
-He made a relief appearance in place of Fields against his old team, the Buffalo Bills, during the waning moments of a 35–13 defeat on Christmas Eve.
-Peterman completed two passes before spiking the ball at the 50 yard line and attempting a Hail Mary pass that was intercepted by Bills safety Jaquan Johnson, allowing Buffalo to close out the game.
+He made a relief appearance in place of Fields against his old team, the Bills, during the waning moments of a 35–13 defeat on Christmas Eve.
+Peterman completed two passes before spiking the ball at the 50-yard line and attempting a Hail Mary pass that was intercepted by Bills safety Jaquan Johnson, allowing Buffalo to close out the game.

 On January 4, 2023, Peterman was named the starter for the Week 18 matchup against the Minnesota Vikings, replacing Justin Fields who was ruled out for a sore hip.
-Peterman threw for 114 yards and a touchdown in the 29-13 loss.
+Peterman threw for 114 yards and a touchdown in the 29–13 loss.